EngMai-AI/virtual-whiteboard/README.md

 - Undo history is capped (`MAX_UNDO_STEPS`) so long sessions don't grow memory unbounded — the oldest snapshot is dropped once the cap is hit.

-## Screenshots / Demo Video

-*Add screenshots or a short screen recording of the app in use here before submitting — e.g. `docs/demo.gif` or a link to a hosted video — since this depends on your own webcam and drawing session.*